Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Introduction

-Existing literature studies in the area of resource allocations in business processes~\cite{cabanillas2016process,arias2018human} either focus on resource management in more general, have studied less works, or did not discuss in detail the targeted resource allocation problems and solution approaches.
-Thus, in this study, we want to fill this research gap and provide a detailed review of automatic approaches for resource allocation in business processes by discussing their capabilities, optimization goals, input data, applied techniques, evaluation, and available prototypes.
-This work follows a methodology for rigorous and replicable systematic literature reviews (SLRs) as specified by Kitchenham \cite{kitchenham2004procedures}.
+\fabian{The variety of approaches and techniques for resource allocation in business processes renders a systematic survey valuable for researchers and practitioners alike.} Existing literature studies in the area of resource allocations in business processes focus on resource management more generally and have studied fewer works~\citep{cabanillas2016process} or did not discuss in detail the targeted resource allocation problems and solution approaches~\citep{arias2018human}.

+\fabian{In this study, we aim to fill this gap.
+We present a comprehensive overview of the field, discussing 61 identified studies and reporting which allocation capabilities and goals are supported.
+We discuss their use of process models, execution data, task and resource attributes, the type of algorithmic solution, and evaluation methods.
+Our various classifications can help to gain insights into the design of such approaches and help to identify trends and research gaps.
+For practitioners, they can guide the design of future practical implementations. }

-By searching in four databases and with the help of a backward and forward search, we have identified 49 relevant studies in this review.
-Resulting from various countries, they were mainly published within the last 10 years.
-Most of the identified resource allocation approaches in this review aim at assigning one task to exactly one resource (but approaches supporting many-to-1, 1-to-many, and many-to-many were also found) and have process-oriented resource allocation goals, such as minimizing the process costs or finding the best-fitting resource.
-This review shows the role of process models and data in the approaches and provides a taxonomy on the used resource and task attributes for the resource allocation.
-The review provides insights into the different applied solution techniques and exhibits that mainly rules, heuristics, and machine learning approaches are used, but also linear programming.
-Lastly, the review shows that many studies evaluate their approaches with simulation experiments and only a few approaches provide prototypical implementations.
-Based on these results, this review provides an overview, a discussion of the state of the art, and deduces areas for future research.
+\fabian{We have followed a methodology for rigorous and replicable systematic literature reviews (SLRs) \citep{kitchenham2004procedures,okoli2010guide}. } \fabian{We found that most of the identified resource allocation approaches assign one task to precisely one resource; approaches supporting many-to-1 and 1-to-many were \fabian{less prevalent}.
+The identified approaches often have process-oriented resource allocation goals, such as minimizing process costs.
+The SLR offers insights into the different applied solution techniques and finds that mainly rules, heuristics and machine learning approaches are used.
+Lastly, the review reveals that many studies lack replicability.}